0BAB1/HOLY_CORE_COURSE/readme.md

 Nevertheless, I am still very open to meaningful and constructive criticism, in which case I will be more than happy to consider your opinion.

-> Side note : After seeing copies of my work on linkedin, I would also like to add that **stealing a codebase** and making your own **very bad** pdf using an AI generator, just to make a linkedin post **without ever mentionning this project** is extremely pittyful.
+> **SIDE NOTE 1 REGARDING DUDES COPY PASTING AI GARBAGE MIXED WITH HOLY CORE WITHOUT MENTION:** After seeing copies of my work on linkedin, I would also like to add that **stealing a codebase** and making your own **very bad** pdf using an AI generator, just to make a linkedin post **without ever mentionning this project** is extremely pittyful.
 But I hope you'll realise, once you start trying to "vibe code" your way into the digital design world and get fired because you can't get anything done execpt AI prompted stuff, that doing so was a bad idea.
 Hell is real and stealing leads you there ;) have a good day (not)

+> **SIDE NOTE 2 REGARDING THE FUTURE OF THE OPEN SOURCE STATE:** Just note that in a near future more advanced detailed tutorials will not be on github but in closed and restricted access one.
+This is to avoid **the knowledge from being pulled by LLMs** but by real humans (you) instead.
+As for now, LLMs has not been quite able to really "tokenize" deep digital design subjects and still struggle to produce code the just works.
+Let's keep it that way and hope that, in a vain effort to spread AI tools to everything to stay relevant, the AI bubble burst sooner than later ;)